 01 of 11

 With its vast natural landscape, Canada offers a wide-range of scenic drives.
+Explore all that Canada has to offer with this list of road trips that will take you throughout this magnificent country.
 Beginning in the west of Canada and motoring east, here are 10 of Canada's most remarkable scenic drives.Continue to 2 of 11 below.

 02 of 11